 West Asheville is located about 15 minutes from Downtown across the French Broad River.
 West Asheville is described as having a neighborhood Bohemian feel.
 Stroll down Haywood road to take in the old and new refurbished buildings, breweries, book stores, music venues, vintage clothing stores and record shops.
 The New Belgium Brewery is a popular stop here and it offers tours.
 West Asheville is also known to be LGBQT+ friendly.

-Go Beer & Wine Tasting:
+Explore Beer & Wine Tasting in Asheville

 According to the Explore Asheville website, Asheville has more breweries per capita than any other U.S city!
 (WOW).
 There are over 100 draft and bottle beers from hoppy IPAs to dark stouts.
 Plan your “Beercation Getaway” and attend one of their beer festivals using the Explore Asheville website.

 And for the wine drinkers-not to fear!
 Head over to the Biltmore Estate for wine tasting experiences.
 And if you are willing to take a little drive head to Hendersonville which is about 35 miles away.
 There are several wineries in this area.

 One of the amazing things about Asheville North Carolina is their commitment to supporting Black-Owned businesses.
 When is I was planning my trip, I expressed my interest is visiting these businesses and learning more about the Black history and culture in Asheville and the tourism board immediately sent me resources.